alperr7/acme-security/README.md

 **Q: Is this only for experienced analysts?**
 A: No!
 This lab is designed for junior to mid-level candidates.
 If you're learning security, this is a great opportunity to practice.

-**Q: Will I get feedback on my submission?**
-A: Yes, all candidates receive feedback highlighting strengths and areas for improvement, even if not selected.

 **Q: Can I include this in my portfolio?**
 A: Absolutely!
 If you submit publicly, it's already part of your GitHub portfolio.
-Even private submissions can be referenced (without sharing materials).

 ---